Austin Commercial Flat Roofing

 Frequently Asked Questions

-How long does a commercial roof replacement take in Austin?
+How long do commercial flat roofs last in Austin?

 What warranty options do you offer for commercial roofing?

-We offer multiple warranty tiers: Standard manufacturer warranties (10-20 years, material coverage), Enhanced warranties with labor coverage, and No Dollar Limit (NDL) warranties that cover full replacement costs without depreciation for 20 years.
-GAF NDL warranties require certified installation, which we provide as a Master Elite contractor.
+Multiple tiers: Standard manufacturer warranties (10-15 years, material coverage).
+Enhanced warranties with labor coverage (15-20 years).
+No Dollar Limit (NDL) warranties that cover full replacement without depreciation (20 years).
+GAF NDL warranties require certified installation, which we provide as Master Elite contractor.
+Read exclusions carefully—most warranties exclude hail damage over certain sizes, though FM-rated assemblies are designed to prevent that damage in the first place.

 Yes.
-Commercial leaks can damage inventory, equipment, and interrupt operations.
-We provide emergency response for active leaks, including temporary repairs to stop immediate damage while we plan permanent solutions.
+Commercial leaks damage inventory, disrupt operations, and create liability.
+We respond to emergency calls with temporary repairs (sealing active leaks, tarping damaged areas) to stop immediate damage, then plan permanent solutions.
+After hailstorms, we prioritize existing clients for damage assessment and emergency tarping.
 Call (512) 877-3087 for emergencies.

 Contact information